- Home > Blog > Small Business Financing > Why SBA Loans Seem Out of Reach

 The Small Business Administration serves to “aid, counsel, assist, and protect the interests of small business owners.”
-However, banks can be timid about lending to small businesses, which makes obtaining SBA funding for your business a challenge.
+However, the popularity of SBA loans and their strict requirements make it a challenge for many business owners to get approved for SBA funds.

 Applicants don’t often know why their SBA loans get denied.
 Here are five main reasons small businesses fail to get a loan approved through the Small Business Administration – along with steps to avoid these roadblocks: